astrojoeg/astrojoeg.github.io/astrocolonialism/index.md

 ## So how can we bring this to the classroom?

 Anyway that respects the sovereignty of Indigenous peoples.
-I attempted to do this use the lesson I wrote below and taught to a class of 5th graders during my time as a student in the class UTS 101 at UT Austin, the first course in the UTeach program.
+I attempted to do this in the lesson shared below.
+I wrote and taught this lesson on astrocolonialism (focused to the TMT July 2019 protests) to a class of 5th graders during my time as a student in the class UTS 101 at UT Austin, the first course in the UTeach program.
 Feel free to take the lesson and mold it to your student's needs and interests:
 * [Slide deck](https://github.com/astrojoeg/astrojoeg.github.io/blob/master/astrocolonialism/astrocolonialism_lesson.pdf)
 * [5E Planning sheet](https://github.com/astrojoeg/astrojoeg.github.io/blob/master/astrocolonialism/5E_astrocolonialism.pdf)

+If this inspired a lesson you taught, if you consent to it, could you please share the lesson with me so I could publish it here (you will be credited, of course).